drvinceknight/Nashpy/docs/text-book/zero-sum-games.rst

        b_{\text{eq}} &= 1 \\
    \end{align}

+This reformulation is in fact how the linear program is written in Nashpy's source code.

 For the :ref:`modified rock paper scissors game
 <motivating-example-zero-sum-games>` the coefficients of the linear system are
 given by: